Bilda49/Bilda49/README.md

 </div>

 ### :man_technologist: About Me :
-I am a highly motivated and enthusiastic Front End Developer with experience in creating projects.
-My passion for technology and programming has led me to learn various programming languages such as
+- :telescope: I am a highly motivated and enthusiastic Front End Developer with experience in creating projects.
+- :seedling: My passion for technology and programming has led me to learn various programming languages s
-Python, JavaScript, HTML, and CSS.
-In addition, I have hands-on experience working with React and Node.js.
+- :zap: I have hands-on experience working with React and Node.js.
 I am committed to delivering high-quality work that meets client needs and exceeds their expectations.